David-44/darkbox/README.md

   <li><a href="http://google.com"></a></li>
 </ul>
 ```
-This will create an array of 4 images, the last anchor will silently be ignored since it doesn't link to an image.
+This will create an array of 4 images.
+The last anchor is ignored since it doesn't link to an image.

 #### The stylesheet
-Copy darkbox.min.css in your project folder and link to it in your document's head.
+Copy darkbox.min.css into your project folder and link to it in your document's head.
 ```html
 <link rel="stylesheet" type="text/css" href="darkbox.min.css">`
 ```
 The defaut stylesheet uses a fadein / fadeout transition lasting 1 second each (2 seconds in total).

-#### the javascript
+#### The javascript
 Copy darkbox.min.js and link to it **at the end of your document** and initialise it with another script tag.
 ```html
 <script src="darkbox.min.js"></script>